 One day after Borgata and playMGM hit the market, SugarHouse Casino & Sportsbook opened for business as an online sportsbook in New Jersey.
 SugarHouse has partnered with Golden Nugget to reach the New Jersey market.

 SugarHouse already has an online casino, and its sportsbook has become integrated with its other offerings as well as its online casino, a first for New Jersey.
 Rush Street Interactive operates SugarHouse’s online sportsbook.
 Like playMGM, SugarHouse offers a single unified wallet between all of its offerings.
 SugarHouse is currently available as both an Android and IOS app.
-In addition, unlike the other two existing sportsboook operators, the SugarHouse system is available on a desktop system.
-SugarHouse is powered by Kambi and is integrated with an user-friendly interface.
+In addition, unlike the other two existing sportsbook operators, the SugarHouse system is available on a desktop system.
+SugarHouse is powered by Kambi and is integrated with a user-friendly interface.

-In addition to a plethora of various outcome and prop bets, SugarHouse also will offer various in-play game options.
+In addition to a plethora of various outcomes and prop bets, SugarHouse also will offer various in-play game options.
 Players can wager on individual player performance in addition to upcoming plays.
 This will transform the game watching experience for gamblers.
 Similar to DraftKings, SugarHouse customers will be able to cash out and buy out of wagers while the game is still being played.
 SugarHouse offers three different types of odds.
-These are American odds, fractional odds and decimal odds.
+These are American odds, fractional odds, and decimal odds.
 One unique feature that SugarHouse will offer is a jackpot parlay option.

 Future Online Sportsbooks

 The existing online sportsbooks will soon no longer have the market to themselves.
-Currently, there is a mad scramble for online sportsbooks to get up and running and many more entries to the market are in the works.
-There are multiple other casinos in New Jersey and each of them is in the process of readying an online sportsbook offering.
+Currently, there is a mad scramble for online sportsbooks to get up and running, and many more entries to the market are in the works.
+There are multiple other casinos in New Jersey, and each of them is in the process of readying an online sportsbook offering.
 Some of these offerings will be highlighted briefly below.

 First, where DraftKings goes, Fanduel follows shortly thereafter.
 Fanduel has partnered with Meadowlands Racetrack and already operates the physical sportsbook on that site.

 In addition, Monmouth Racetrack plans to enter the New Jersey online betting market.
 Although Monmouth was the first sportsbook to take a physical wager, it has fallen behind in the online sphere.
 Its partner is William Hill US, which is a widely recognized name in the betting market.
-Monmouth hopes to be running by the beginning of football season, which is peak time for any sportsbook.
+Monmouth hopes to be running by the beginning of football season, which is the peak time for any sportsbook.
 In addition, Ocean Resort and Casino, Hard Rock Atlantic City, Caesars, Bally’s and Harrahs are all at various stages of the process for establishing online sportsbooks in New Jersey.

 Impact of Online Sports Wagering on New Jersey

 Online sportsbooks are expected to have a positive impact on New Jersey.
-Sports wagering in general has found a receptive market in its first few months of operation.
+Sports wagering, in general, has found a receptive market in its first few months of operation.
 The first month of sports wagering saw over $16 million in wagers placed with $3.5 million of revenue.
 These numbers covered only the fraction of June when the casinos were open for sports betting business and will be higher in full months.

 Online sports wagering promises to provide a steady stream of revenue for New Jersey as operators must pay a 13 percent tax on online sportsbook revenues.
 New Jersey anticipates approximately $13 million of tax revenues in the first year of operation between taxes on physical and online casinos.
 These funds will go both for the revitalization of Atlantic City and other economic purposes.
 Atlantic City casinos had been struggling for many years, but the ability to accept sports wagers promises to pump life into the moribund industry.
-If Atlantic City casinos are able to invest profits into their properties, it may also serve to increase tourism in New Jersey which will multiply the economic impact for the state.
+If Atlantic City casinos are able to invest profits into their properties, it may also serve to increase tourism in New Jersey, which will multiply the economic impact for the state.
 In addition, online wagering promises to add to the bottom line of New Jersey’s flagging horse racing industry.